NVIDIA/accelerated-computing-hub/tutorials/gpu-deployment/gpu-deployment-from-scratch.md

 # Restart jupyter
 sudo systemctl restart jupyter
 ```

+Head back to the Brev dashboard in your browser and click the "Open Notebook" button in the top right corner.
+You will be asked to authenticate with Brev again to access your notebook.

+> [!NOTE]
+> We've created a few additional Python environments with `uv` and `conda`.
+As a stretch exercise see if you can use `ipykernel` to register them in Jupyter.
+>
+> _Hint:_ You will need to follow the [Kernels for different environments](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments) instructions

 #### nvtop
 There also also many great third-party tools out there for inspecting your GPU.
 One such project is [nvtop](https://github.com/Syllo/nvtop), a CLI tool for viewing GPU stats.